Michael Harris II Player Props: Braves vs. Reds

 Michael Harris II At The Plate

-- Harris II has nine doubles, six home runs and 12 walks while hitting .254.
+- Harris II is hitting .254 with nine doubles, six home runs and 12 walks.

-- Harris II enters this game on a six-game hitting streak.
-In his last outings, he's hitting .526 with one homer.
+- Harris II enters this game on a seven-game hitting streak.
+During his last games, he's hitting .500 with one homer.

-- In 57.7% of his 52 games this season, Harris II has picked up at least one hit.
-He's also had eight multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.